sebsto/www.stormacq.com/_posts/2019-01-04-tlsv1_with_app_sync.markdown

 layout: post
 title:  "Running AWS AppSync clients on Android v5 and older"
 subtitle: "How to configure TLSv1.1 and TLSv1.2?"
+description: "Running AWS AppSync clients on Android v5 and older.
+How to configure TLSv1.1 and TLSv1.2?"
 date: 2019-01-04 00:00:00 +0100
 categories: aws appsync
 tags: [mobile, appsync, aws, android, tls, ssl]